xianshenglu/microfocus-hiring/jd-list-detail.md

 <!--其他职位戳 **[BOSS 链接](https://www.zhipin.com/gongsir/626d5f8079a0f7be1nJ40ti4GFc~.html?ka=company-jobs)**，**[拉钩链接](https://m.lagou.com/wn/gongsi/316515.html)**
 -->

-###  / Entry DevOps Engineer / 月薪 12-13K / 7023181

-Analyzes, designs, programs, debugs, and modifies software enhancements and/or new products used in local, networked, or Internet- related computer programs, primarily for end users.
-Using current programming language and technologies, writes code, completes programming, and performs testing and debugging of applications.
-Completes documentation and procedures for installation and maintenance.
-May interact with users to define system requirements and/or necessary modifications.

-**Responsibilities:**

-- Codes and programs enhancements, updates, and changes for portions and subsystems of end- user applications software running on local, networked, and Internet- based platforms based on specific requirements and instructions.
-- Executes established test plans and protocols for assigned portions of code; identifies, logs, and debugs assigned issues.
-- Develops understanding of and relationship with internal and outsourced development partners on software applications design and development.
-- Participates as a member of project team of other software applications engineers and internal and outsourced development partners to develop reliable, cost effective and high quality solutions for low to moderately- complex products.

-**Education and Experience Required:**

-- Bachelor's or Master's degree in Computer Science, Information Systems, or equivalent.
-Typically 0-2 years experience.

-**Knowledge and Skills:**

-- Experience or understanding of software applications design tools and languages.
-- Good analytical and problem solving skills.
-- Understanding of design for software applications running on multiple platform types.
-- Understanding of basic testing, coding, and debugging procedures.
-- Good written and verbal communication skills; mastery in English and local language.

 ###  / QA Engineer / 月薪 15-25K / TBD

 **Keywords:** Java, Kubernetes, Docker, Selenium, Automation, Jenkins